AydenHooke/Board.hub/README.md

 You can then use Java JDK to run the backend in development mode.
 To run the application in production, package the project and the outputted jar may be used.

 Optionally, a dockerfile is included in the project files that you may use to build a docker image from.

+Forum topics for the forums page are hard-coded in the database.
+This means you need to manually create the various forums yourself.
+This is done by inserting a record into the forum table in the database.
+This can be done using a database administration tool connected to the database.